-If a judge makes an order for alimony (also known as spousal support) and child support, DOR will try to enforce the order for alimony along with the child support.
-A parent receiving support must ask the court to set alimony.
+If a judge makes an order for alimony (also known as spousal support) and child support, DOR will try to collect the order for alimony along with the child support.
+A parent wanting alimony must ask the court to set the order.
 DOR only asks the court to establish paternity and a child support order.

-When the parents are not married, the mother has custody of their child unless a court orders otherwise.
-Either parent can ask a court to decide any questions about custody or visitation that the parents cannot work out themselves.
+Either parent can ask a court to decide any questions about where the child lives or parenting time.
 The court will decide what is best for the child.
-DOR does not handle custody or visitation issues.
-If you have questions about custody or visitation, talk to the Family Service Officer who is at the court.
+DOR does not handle issues relating to where the child lives or parenting time.
+If you have questions about the child's living arrangements or parenting time, talk to the Probation Officer who is at the court.

 In Massachusetts, child support orders are calculated using the Massachusetts Child Support Guidelines.
 The guidelines provide for a parent to pay a certain amount of money to support his or her child, based on the income of both parents and on the number of children to be supported.
 The guidelines allow the judge to consider whether the parent paying support has another family to support.
 If the judge finds that a case presents special circumstances, the judge may calculate the order without using the guidelines.
 Call DOR Customer Service at 800-332-2733 or go online and download a copy of the guidelines.

 The judge will set the amount of the child support order by: